 In the past, the Company developed a protocol called the Ashrait 96, which connects terminals to the Company.
 This protocol was updated over the years in order to align it to the developing needs in the market, such as allowing cross-clearing for Visa and MasterCard brands, in accordance with the cross-clearing arrangement approved by the Competition Court, and further to the cross-clearing of the Isracard brand.
 Since the protocol was developed as a patchwork over the years, it became a complex protocol to implement, and highly unique, which was tailored according to the needs and requirements of the existing credit card companies, and which was given to the users free of charge.

 In 2013, the Competition Authority determined, as part of the previous exemption which was given to it by the Competition Commissioner, that the Company was required to develop a new protocol to connect the terminals and the Company, which will compatible with international standards, make charge card transactions more secure, and allow the introduction of additional players into the market, mostly new Clearing entities and issuers.
-In view of the foregoing, the Company has developed and implemented the new protocol in its systems, called Ashrait EMV protocol (hereinafter: "Ashrait EMV Protocol"), which is a technological interface for the provision of approval and collection services, which is compatible with the EMV security standard, and allows the use of advanced payment methods (such as smart cards through the EMV standard, and Contactless payment methods).
-According to the requirement of the Commissioner as described in the exemption decision, the Company transferred on July 23, 2020 its entire rights in the protocol to a non-profit association for no consideration.
-For more information, see section 8.3.1 below.
+In view of the foregoing, the Company has developed and implemented the new protocol in its systems, called EMV protocol (hereinafter: "EMV Protocol"), which is a technological interface for the provision of approval and collection services, which is compatible with the EMV standard, and allows the use of advanced payment methods (such as smart cards through the EMV standard, and Contactless payment methods).

+According to the requirement of the Commissioner as described in the exemption decision dated September 24, 2017, the Company transferred on July 23, 2020 its entire rights in the protocol to a non-profit association for no consideration.
+Today, the Company is active in the association for EMV terminals protocol management.
+For more information, see Note 17 of the financial statements - Chapter C of the 2021 periodic report.